 NETWORK & INFORMATION SECURITY

 The securing of networks pose some of the most complex challenges to the Information Systems/Technology professional.
 Students explore various methods used to secure a network with commonly used tools and encryption strategies.
 Network security skills are developed through a series of hands-on activities, ensuring that students acquire and apply effective network security techniques, regardless of type of connected devices.
 The concepts of cybersecurity are introduced and will be explored further in CS 485.
-Cross-listed: None.
-Offered: No Information Provided.
-Prerequisite: CS 220
+Prerequisites: CS 220

 CS 340 -